awsdocs/aws-amplify-console-user-guide/doc_source/setting-up-GitHub-access.md

 When you connect a new app stored in a GitHub repo, by default Amplify uses the GitHub App to access the repo\.
 However, existing Amplify apps that you previously connected from GitHub repos use OAuth for access\.
 CI/CD will continue to work for these apps, but we highly recommend that you migrate them to use the new Amplify GitHub App\.

+When you deploy a new app or migrate an existing app using the Amplify console, you are automatically directed to the installation location for the Amplify GitHub App\.
+To manually access the installation landing page for the app, open a web browser and navigate to the app by region\.
+Use the format `https://github.com/apps/aws-amplify-REGION`, replacing *REGION* with the region where you will deploy your Amplify app\.
+For example, to install the Amplify GitHub App in the US West \(Oregon\) region, navigate to https://github\.com/apps/aws\-amplify\-us\-west\-2\.

 **Topics**
 + [Installing and authorizing the Amplify GitHub App for a new deployment](#setting-up-github-app)
 + [Migrating an existing OAuth app to the Amplify GitHub App](#migrating-to-github-app-auth)